pippinbarr/cart253-2018/modules/graphics-drawing-shapes/graphics-drawing-shapes.md

 - `255` means _white_ (all the white!)
 - `127` means a _mid-grey_ (half-way between black and white)
 - (Notice how our old friend 'counting from zero' is making an appearance again!)
+- (Notice how the computer-y idea of 'everything can be represented as number!' is showing up as well)

 ---